 Also, you should install API keys.

-Build the target you are interested in.
-Since Xcode 4 has difficulty opening Chromium projects, you may want to use xcodebuild.
+If you want to build using Xcode, you should first change GYP_GENERATORS to "xcode", and re-run "gclient sync".
+Since Xcode 5 has difficulty opening Chromium projects, you may want to use xcodebuild.
 Example command lines, depending on the target, device, and configuration you want to build:

 You should always be able to build all:All, since targets are added there for iOS only after they compile.

 Any *_unittests target that runs on the bots (see below) should run successfully in a local build.
 Nothing else runs yet—see the highlighted note at the top of this page.

 Check the bots periodically for updates; more targets (new components) will come on line over time.